Water Damage Prevention

-A: Start with the toilet; check the water lines, the floor around the toilet, the tank and the toilet rim.
+A: Start with the toilet; check the water lines, the floor around the toilet, the tank, and the toilet rim.
 Make sure no leaks are visible.
-Then inspect the Shower and Bathtub.
-Inspect the tiles, the grout, drain and visible plumbing.
-Confirm that all seals are tighten and dry.
+Then inspect the shower and bathtub.
+Inspect the tiles, the grout, drain, and visible plumbing.
+Confirm that all seals are tight and dry.
 Be attentive to discolorations or soft areas around the bathtub walls.

 Q: Can the attic vents be a water damage “threat”?

 A: Yes, but do not uninstall them.
-Vents are vital for proper attic ventilation and help circulating air and keep low humidity in the attic.
-However, vents must be inspected regularly.
+Vents are vital for proper attic ventilation and help circulate air and keep low humidity in the attic.
+However, inspect your vents regularly.

 A: After being wet, most insulation is ineffective.
-However, it is hard to dry out insulation and therefore it will hold moisture for a while, creating high moisture conditions.
+However, it is hard to dry out insulation; therefore, it will hold moisture for a while, creating high moisture conditions.
 It is strongly recommended to find and fix the leak source and replace all wet insulation.

-A: Stained or discolored walls around the utility sink probably means there is an internal leak in the pipes behind the stained wall.
+A: Stained or discolored walls around the utility sink probably indicate an internal leak in the pipes behind the stained wall.
 Fixing these pipes usually requires professional help.
 To verify the problem, consider hiring a professional for an infrared inspection.